Tag Archives: William Powell

 Grade: B

-How to Marry a Millionaire (1953) is a light-hearted, fun, romantic comedy from 1953 that features three leading ladies, famous at the time- Lauren Bacall, Betty Grable, and the legendary Marilyn Monroe.
+How to Marry a Millionaire (1953) is a light-hearted, fun, romantic comedy featuring three famous leading ladies: Lauren Bacall, Betty Grable, and the legendary Marilyn Monroe.

-The backdrop used in the film is New York City, in the 1950s, warm, sophisticated, and pleasing.
-This is an appropriate setting as all three women featured are models searching for wealthy suitors.
+The film’s backdrop is warm, sophisticated, and pleasing: 1950s New York City.
+This setting is appropriate, as all three women featured are models searching for wealthy suitors.

-Schatze (Bacall), Loco (Grable), and Pola (Monroe) are blatant gold-diggers, set on using their looks and charms to seduce rich men into marriage.
+Schatze (Bacall), Loco (Grable), and Pola (Monroe) are blatant gold-diggers.
+They are set on using their looks and charms to seduce wealthy men into marriage.
 They rent an enormous and lavish apartment (the owner is out of the country and avoiding the IRS) and slowly sell the furniture to pay the rent.

 Each woman encounters potential beaus, rich and poor, and must choose between true love and marriage for money.
 Or can they achieve both?

-I noticed similarities to the 1980’s television sitcom The Golden Girls.
-The ladies on The Golden Girls were constantly pursuing men- albeit not always rich men, but more specifically, Schatze resembles Dorothy in her directness, leadership skills, and height.
+I noticed similarities to the 1980s television sitcom The Golden Girls.
+The ladies on The Golden Girls constantly pursued men—albeit not always rich men.
+Schatze resembles Dorothy in her directness, leadership skills, and height.

-Loco has qualities attributed to Blanche- sexiness and a flirty manner.
+Loco has qualities attributed to Blanche, such as sexiness and a flirty manner.
 Finally, Pola is dizzy and blonde, a close match for Rose.
 Unquestionably, How to Marry a Millionaire influenced the iconic television series.

 How wonderful the setting is.
 Interspersed throughout the film are shots of Manhattan, not to mention the visible New York City skyline from the lady’s luxurious apartment where men come and go in attempts to pursue the eligible women.

-The city skyline is set, however, other locales are not.
+The city skyline is a set.
+However, other locales are not.

 Numerous cinematic shots include the Empire State Building, Central Park, the Brooklyn Bridge, the lights of Times Square, Rockefeller Center, and the United Nations Building.

-The film itself is arguably fluff- lightweight to be sure.
-But there is a 1950s innocence and a sense of fun to How to Marry a Millionaire that has become tainted and is missing in today’s romantic comedy genre- everything is now so crude and cynical, which is why this film works for me.
+The film itself is arguably fluff—lightweight, to be sure.
+But How to Marry a Millionaire has a 1950s innocence and a sense of fun that has become tainted and is missing in today’s romantic comedy genre.
+Everything is now so crude and cynical, which is why this film works for me.
 There is a wholesomeness to it.

 Sure, the women are manipulative (specifically Schatze), but they yearn for true love and are kind women.
 Their escapades are humorous.
 Pola- frightened of being seen by a man wearing her glasses- and blind as a bat without them- constantly bumps into walls and navigates rooms by feeling her way around.